giampy1969/simulink-aircraft-library/readme.txt

 NOTE: in Aug 2017 the old xyz scope graph (sfunxyz.m) used in airgk.mdl was replaced with the new function sfun3d.m whichworks better but only for 2014b and later.
 If you need to use version prior to 2014b you can either just delete the the 3D graph block, or if you need 3D trajectory visualization you can use the model airgkr11, after installing the 3DScope package from here: https://www.mathworks.com/matlabcentral/fileexchange/4915

+In November 2024 Paolo Massioni replaced the older air2m helper functions with new ones (thank you Paolo).

 This library should be an useful complement to the Aerospace Blockset, from The Mathworks, (http://www.mathworks.com/products/aeroblks/).
 Even for those who use the Aerosim Blockset, (http://www.u-dynamics.com/aerosim/default.htm) the library could serve as an useful collection of drag-and-drop ready-to-use nonlinear aircraft models.